telerik/fiddler-everywhere-docs/migration.md

 1. Select a payment method to use for your subscription renewals.

-1. Confirm your subscription migration by following the **Migrate License** link.
+1. Confirm your subscription migration by following the **Migrate Subscription** link.

 A success message confirms the successful subscription migration to the new unified Telerik system.
 We will permanently remove your old payment methods from the old dashboard system, and all future subscription renewals will be charged through the payment method set in the Telerik system.